 BOK functions both as a platform, a meeting space and a tool.
 In BOK we refuse the detachment of the known from the knower, and suspend the division between mind, body and world.

 BOK had its first experiment phase and public learning day during summer 2019 in Manchester.
-From autumn 2020 onwards it will be found in different public spaces in the city of Brussels.
+From autumn 2020 onwards BOK can be found in different public spaces in the city of Brussels.
 BOK can host in between two and twenty people – with possibilities to shrink and expand.
-A public program will be proposed, composed of and and shared by different “bodies of knowledge” living in the area where BOK will be residing - some months for each location.
-Formats will diverse between conversation circles, storytelling, workshop, play, listening sessions etc. Every one can propose and every one can attend, following BOK'S “set of intentions”.
+A public program is proposed, composed of and shared by different “bodies of knowledge” living in the area where BOK is residing - some months for each location.
+Formats diverse between conversation circles, storytelling, workshop, play, listening sessions etc. Every one can propose and every one can attend, following BOK'S “set of intentions”.

 BOK is organized by a core team of three: Flore Herman, Nadia Mharzi and Sarah Vanhee.
 Depending on the locations, BOK collaborates with different social partners, organisations and individuals.

 In times of lockdown during COVID-19, BOK transforms into BOK à pied: a peripatetic school with local bodies of knowledge, proposing learning walks in pairs or small groups.